KAVYA-SW/projectmedia/README.md

 # projectmedia
-this is a project about rendering media using html
+This is a project about rendering media using html